 “Do or do not.
 There is no try. ” -Yoda

-10 Ways to Serve With Your Children
+10 Ways to Make Serving With Children Possible

 Let your kids help you clean out closets and toy boxes.
 Explain that there are many children in the area who might need a winter coat, a good pair of shoes, or a toy to play with.
 Make it clear to them that you aren’t just throwing things out, but that the items will be going to other families who need them.
 Take the kids with you when you go to the drop off so they can become familiar with the organization accepting the donations.

 Food pantries and charitable thrift stores are always in need of extra hands.
-You can volunteer to sort food & clothing, sweep the floors, distribute items, etc. We were signed up to work a 1 hour shift at our former church’s clothing closet about once per month.
+You can volunteer to sort food and clothing, sweep the floors, distribute items, etc. We were signed up to work a 1 hour shift at our former church’s clothing closet about once per month.
 We just waited at the building for people to show up.
 When they arrived, we would help them find what they needed.
 This is something that the whole family can do together.

 #3 Visit with People